dettanym/prose/evaluation/results.md

 - `"2025-03-31T12:24:49-04:00"    # four variants plus prose-cached-presidio-filter, for 200, 400, 600, 800, 1000 for 10 runs in vegeta mode`
   - We fix the cache.
 We can see a drop from 30s to about 15s at 1000req/sec.
 We do not find any client timeouts at all.
+- `"2025-03-31T20:08:07-04:00"    # all variants for all runs in vegeta mode - experiment timed outaround 9th run`
+  - We see results consistent with the previous experiment.
+There's a significant drop in latency for all request rates; the latency trendline for the cached variant is closer to other variants, in comparison to the Prose variant without caching.
+The error rate is also consistent with the previous experiment - no client timeouts.
+Next steps: remove warmup and rerun.
+Fix 503s.
+See the project dashboard.

 ### All test runs from `"moone"`